rwieruch/blog_robinwieruch_content/the-road-to-graphql-book.md

 {{% pin_it_image "best graphql book" "img/posts/the-road-to-graphql-book/banner.jpg" "is-src-set" %}}

-Today, I am super happy to announce the release of *The Road to GraphQL - Your journey to master GraphQL in JavaScript*.
+Today, I am super happy to announce the release of *The Road to GraphQL - Your journey to master pragmatic GraphQL in JavaScript*.
 It was tough writing it, with GraphQL technologies changing all the time, but finally the up-to-date version is there.

 Probably the best thing about it: **It is for free.** In my opinion, everyone should have the chance to learn about GraphQL.
 I believe GraphQL will change how we think about client-server communication and data management in applications in the future, so everyone should get a chance to learn it.